This page has an average rating of %r out of 5 stars based on a total of %t ratings

 How can I ensure a good start to adult life for my child?
 Maybe with some initial financial assistance for him to fulfil his first adulthood dream?
 A financial investment is also suitable for this.
 Because investing money does not have to entail investing large sums.
 You can also make more of your money with regular small contributions rather than simply saving it.
 And at the same time you can also invest in your children’s future.
 That is precisely what the funds saving plan is for.

 Every two, four, eight or twelve weeks you can purchase fund units for an amount of your choice starting from CHF 20.
 This way, your invested assets will slowly but steadily grow.
-You will not only benefit from more attractive returns than if you were to place your CHF 20 note in a piggy bank or pay it into a savings account , but also from the cost averaging effect.
-We explain precisely how this works in the article entitled “Put it simply, please!
-What is the cost averaging effect?”.
+You will not only benefit from more attractive returns than if you were to place your CHF 20 note in a piggy bank or pay it into a savings account , but also from the cost averaging effect The cost averaging effect (sometimes referred to as unit cost averaging) comes into play whenever investors regularly invest the same amount in securities.
+The best example of this is the funds saving plan: investors pay in CHF 20 each month to buy fund units.
+They receive more units in months when the prices are low and fewer units in months when the prices are high.
+The cost averaging effect equals out price fluctuations and reduces the risk of choosing a bad time to start investing and being in danger of overpaying for the investment assets as a whole..

 Invest money in the long term and achieve more

-For parents, the funds saving plan is a clever opportunity for investing in the future of their children, as children are actually predestined for long-term funds saving.
+For parents, the funds saving plan In simple terms, a funds saving plan is a standing order for investment in a fund.
+As with a standing order, you decide whether you wish to contribute fortnightly, monthly, every two months or quarterly.
+This can be done starting at CHF 20 per inpayment.
+You can also change (e.g. the amount paid in) or cancel the order at any time. is a clever opportunity for investing in the future of their children, as children are actually predestined for long-term funds saving.
 The reasons for this are obvious:

 Funds saving plans are particularly suitable for systematically building up assets with a view to a specific target and in doing so reducing the risk of price fluctuations and starting at the wrong time.
 They are therefore not a bad opportunity for financing your children’s studies with smart investments or enabling them to spend some time abroad or take their driving test when they get older.